Third Extraordinary General Assembly of the Synod of Bishops

 The Third Extraordinary General Assembly of the Synod of Bishops, the first of two synods popularly referred to as the Synod on the Family, was held in Vatican City on 5–19 October 2014 on the topic of Pastoral Challenges of the Family in the Context of Evangelization.
-The Synod was a gathering of 253 bishops and other participants in preparation for a larger synod with the same theme in October 2015.
+The synod was a gathering of 253 bishops and other participants in preparation for a larger synod with the same theme in October 2015.
 The participants discussed problems facing the family today, including the effects of war, immigration, domestic violence, sexual orientation, polygamy, inter-religious marriages, cohabitation, the breakdown of marriage, and divorce and remarriage.
 In particular, the synod was marked by debate regarding the pastoral care of Catholics living in "irregular unions", including those civilly remarried after divorce (in particular their desire to receive the Eucharist), unmarried cohabitating couples, and especially gay Catholics.
-The synod was also noted for a new prominence of African bishops.
+The synod was also noted for the prominence of African bishops.